uillinois-community/uillinois-community.github.io/README.md

-# uillinois-community.github.io
+# University of Illinois GitHub Service Community Portal

-User-supported documentation for the University of Illinois github service.
+User-supported documentation for the University of Illinois GitHub service.